sylvainschmitt/website/content/authors/admin/_index.md

 # - Visitors
 ---

-I am a postdoctoral researcher in evolution and ecology working on tropical trees.
-I did my PhD thesis on genotype-environment interactions in the formation of intraspecific trait variability in tropical tree species, and deduced the impact on the origin and maintenance of biodiversity.
-I am currently involved in the TreeMutation project which focuses on mutation in the canopy of tropical trees.
+I'm a postdoctoral researcher in tropical tree ecology and evolution.
+I did a PhD on genotype-environment interactions in shaping intraspecific variability in tropical tree species, and explored its impact on the origin and maintenance of biodiversity.
+I am currently involved in the TreeMutation project which focuses on mutations in the canopy of tropical trees.